 By default, the messages gets deleted, but if you wish to keep the messages on the server, you have a setting to enable leaving copies of the email there.

 You can access the downloaded emails without an active internet connection.
 However, POP3 does not synchronize the email across different devices, which means you can’t access the message from other devices.
 Read the difference between SMTP VS POP3.

-The default port for POP is 110 and for POP with SSL secure is 995.
+The default port for POP3 is 110 which is non-encrypted.

 Post Office Protocol was developed when people used to access emails from a single device.
 We know that there was no constant access to the internet back then.